Bushcraft skills are essential for survival, especially if you plan on bugging out to a remote location.

 - Choose a relatively flat location to avoid floods.

 - Avoid setting up camp under large trees.
 While they offer shelter from rain, they also have thick branches that can fall on you.
 Plus, they’re prone to lightning strikes and their leaves will drip long after the rain has stopped—their cons outweigh the pros.

 - Your shelter should be able to reflect and conserve heat.
 Stone faces or large boulders make for good heat reflectors.
 You can also construct a wall from medium-sized sticks and line it with foliage and moss, which are natural insulators.

 We’ve previously talked about survival and bushcraft shelters at length in our other articles.
 Here’s a directory of useful info to help you out:

 Waterproofing your shelter

 Since your shelter is mostly made of wood, you’d want to take extra measures to make sure that it stays dry.

-When building your shelter, make sure not to make it too big to conserve heat.
+When building your shelter, don’t make it too big to conserve heat.

 Another way to waterproof your shelter is by simply bringing a tarp.
 Tarps are cheap, hard-wearing, and multifunctional.
 You can use different configurations to turn it into a shelter, use it as a ground sheet or to put on as an additional layer to your bushcraft shelter’s roof.